ryan-mcclue/unsw/comp4920/wk1.md

 a priori: faculty of reason alone a posteriri: empirical evidence

+NOTE: all these systems set limits on what is morally permissable

+rationalism: a priori; universal (if cannot be applied universally, not valid)
+empircisim: observation; subject to change

+deontological is rationalist
+kantianism is deontological
+kantianism therefore doesn't care about the consequences categorical imperative (fundamental principle of morality) is concept of kantian that involves:
+  - universal law
+  - respect human dignity/freedom (cannot use humans as means to end)

+kant believes human beings rationality gives us dignity/freedom, unlike animals that act on impulse

 argument is a list of premises followed by conclusion (framework of reasoning)
   IMPORTANT: view them all was whole
   - valid: is if all premises assumed true than conclusion cannot be false.